Skip to content

 Equity gaps stay hidden.
 When 60 Excel files are filled in parallel, a calibration round in January does not notice that female sales managers systematically receive 4 percent lower adjustments than male - or that the pay gap between 50+ and mid-career employees in a certain function is 7 percent.

-Title VII + Equal Pay Act burden of proof reversal risk without audit-trail.
-In a lawsuit, the burden of proof reverses under Title VII + Equal Pay Act + ADEA + UK Equality Act - if employees can present indicators of discrimination (statistical anomaly, missing rationale, timing), it is up to the employer to prove no discrimination occurred.
-Without documented, reproducible rationale per adjustment, this burden of proof is practically unfulfillable.
-Mobley v.
-Workday Northern District California 2023 class action against 40+ candidates as US precedent prove the systemic risk.
+A reversed burden of proof with no audit trail.
+In a lawsuit the burden of proof reverses under Title VII, the Equal Pay Act, ADEA and the UK Equality Act: if employees can show indicators of discrimination - a statistical anomaly, a missing rationale, suspicious timing - it falls to the employer to prove none occurred.
+Without a documented, reproducible rationale for each adjustment, that burden is practically unmeetable, as the Mobley v.
+Workday class action illustrates.

-Title VII + Equal Pay Act class action damages back pay + liquidated damages double award willful violation + attorney fees per employee in case of indicators of compensation discrimination.
-In class actions or multiple plaintiffs from the same comparator group, this can quickly reach seven-digit USD range.
-Lilly Ledbetter Fair Pay Act 2009 paycheck accrual rule restarts statute of limitations with each new compensation event.
-EU AI Act 2024/1689 Annex III(4)(b) fines up to 35M EUR or 7 percent global group revenue.
-EU GDPR Article 83 (5) up to 4 percent group revenue or 20M EUR.
-UK Section 78 + EHRC enforcement + Companies House public disclosure.
-CSRD ESRS S1-10 violation leads to auditor finding + Board liability under SOX 404 + Dodd-Frank Section 951 say-on-pay shareholder vote.
+A Title VII or Equal Pay Act class action carries back pay, double liquidated damages for a willful violation and attorney fees per employee where indicators of compensation discrimination exist - and with multiple plaintiffs from one comparator group it can quickly reach seven figures in USD.
+The Lilly Ledbetter Act restarts the limitation period with each new pay event.
+The EU AI Act adds fines up to EUR 35M or 7 percent of global group revenue, and GDPR up to 4 percent or EUR 20M.
+In the UK, Section 78 brings EHRC enforcement and public disclosure at Companies House, and a CSRD ESRS S1-10 breach leads to an auditor finding and board liability under SOX 404.
 Mobley v.
-Workday Northern District California 2023 as US precedent shapes regulator line and auditor standards.
+Workday shapes the regulator line and auditor standards.

 EU Pay Transparency Directive 2023/970 as compliance pressure